AndBaum84/training-software-bugs/README.md

 # training-software-bugs
-Explore the Eclipse defect tracking dataset and to develop insight into the factors that affect the likelihood of a bug being fixed with machine-learning applications.
-(Naive-bayes, support vector machine, logistic regression)
+Explore the Eclipse defect tracking dataset to develop insight into the factors that affect the likelihood of a bug being fixed.
+With this understanding, three different prediction models (Naive-bayes, support vector machine, logistic regression) are applied for which bugs would be fixed.

-Available Data: DataStructure.pdf
+Available Data: see DataStructure.pdf
-Bug process: lifecycle_bug.pdf
+Bug process: see lifecycle_bug.pdf

+Procedure:
 - Create Database: see CreateDB.pdf
-- Flow-process: FinalFlowchart.pdf
+- Flow-process: see FinalFlowchart.pdf